ashajjar/hadoop-cassandra-cluster/README.md

 # Hadoop and Cassandra Cluster Infrastructure as Code (HCIaC)

+DISCLAIMER:
+RUNNING THE CODE IN THIS REPO MAY COST REAL MONEY

 ## Configuring Hadoop
 Anything you add in `hadoop-config/` directory will be copied as it is to Hadoop's configuration directory : `/home/ubuntu/hadoop/etc/hadoop/`